AryamaanJena/Existology-Test/README.md

 # Existology-Test
-Testing my code a landing page for Existology (existology.in)
+Testing my code for a landing page for Existology (existology.in)